Nikon D5300 vs D6

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The D6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D5300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Nikon D6 Manual.
+Further information on the features and operation of the D5300 and D6 can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Nikon D6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5300 and the Nikon D6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.